vetall812/CDDA-Tilesets/doc/style/PenAndPaper/advertisement.md

 A pin with a blue head indicates the player.

 We can see several residential houses around us (brown `^`).
 In the distance, some structures are visible, but we don't know what they are (gray double `^`).
-If we get closer and our confidence increases, they will either turn into brown signs (residential buildings) or into miniature black drawings (such as the tower south of the player).
+If we get closer and our confidence increases, they will either turn into brown signs (residential buildings) or into miniature black drawings (such as the tower southeast of the player).

 Some trees are marked with a pencil, and some with a green pen.
 This is related to how confident we are in what we see.
-If we can distinguish a trail from a dense forest up close, we can't do so at a certain distance.
+While we can distinguish a trail from a dense forest up close, we can't do so at a certain distance.
 To the east of the player, a forest begins, and our confidence in what is there quickly decreases.
 The lines become more transparent, and the background darker.

 Directly to the south, there is an auto note - a brown letter `D` - which is a `Dermatiks nest`.
 Probably not the best place to visit.
 However, between the small forest and this `D`, a tall structure is marked with a white vertical line.
 It's a radio tower.
 It would be interesting to climb up.